ivanvorobei/awesome-ios/README.md

 * [SwiftWebVC](https://github.com/meismyles/SwiftWebVC) - A drop-in inline browser for your Swift iOS app.
 * [SVWebViewController](https://github.com/TransitApp/SVWebViewController) - A drop-in inline browser for your iOS app.
 * [PTPopupWebView](https://github.com/pjocprac/PTPopupWebView) - PTPopupWebView is a simple and useful WebView for iOS, which can be popup and has many of the customized item.

+### Design

+* [Apple Design Source](https://developer.apple.com/design/resources/) - Design apps quickly and accurately by using Sketch, Photoshop, and XD templates, guides

+### Icon

+* [iOS 11 Glyphs](https://icons8.com/ios) - These icons are a must-have for all iOS developers
+* [useAnimations](https://useanimations.com) - Animated icons in Lottie Framework and After Effects for immediate implementation

 ### Source Store